Creating a website used to be a massive project.

 - You installed WordPress on your host.

 Now you’re going to connect all that stuff together by pointing your domain to your host.
-Then when people go to your domain, they’ll end up on your site.
+Then when people go to your domain, they’ll end up on your website.

 There are a few technical settings you need to apply.
 This involves configuring a few nameserver settings on your domain registrar for your domain.
 Your host will give you the correct settings; you’re looking for their nameserver settings.